David Driskell, prominent authority on Black art, dies at 88

-FALMOUTH, Maine — David Driskell, one of the nation's most influential African American artists and a leading authority on Black art, has died.
+FALMOUTH, Maine — David Driskell, one of the nation’s most influential African-American artists and a leading authority on Black art, died on Wednesday, April 1, 2020.
 He was 88.

 Driskell was a multimedia artist who used the trees around his Falmouth, Maine, cabin home as a feature in his work.
-A spokeswoman for the David C. Driskell Center at the University of Maryland said he died on Wednesday.
-The cause of his death, in a hospital near his home in Hyattsville, Maryland, was not disclosed.
+A spokeswoman for the David C. Driskell Center at the University of Maryland said he died in a hospital near his home in Hyattsville, Maryland.
+The cause of his death was not disclosed.

+Driskell went to Maine in the 1950s to study at Skowhegan School of Painting and Sculpture.
+He was part of a wave of artists who came to the state from New York, the Portland Press Herald reported.

 Driskell once said of Maine: “I dream about it when I’m not there.”